Skip to Main Content

 Make sure you only use footage that is Creative Commons licensed for reuse!
 This can usually be found in the video information, and feel free to ask me if you cannot determine the licensing.

 Source for archival footage from the French National Audiovisual Institute.

 More than 1,600 documentary films from distributors including Bullfrog, Icarus, Women Make Movies, and more.
 Coverage: Varies.
 Full text.
 Extended trial available through July 31, 2022.

 Swank Streaming - Semester-Long Licenses

 A collection of streaming films licensed by the college per semester for educational use.
+Films on Swank licensed by the library are for course use only.
 Coverage: Varies.
 Full text.
 Extended trial available through June 30, 2022.